 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to assign responsibility for maintenance of a safe academic, working, and recreational environment, free of unsafe or hazardous conditions for students, employees, and visitors.

-REVIEW: This OP will be reviewed in September of every fourth year by the Managing Director of Environmental Health and Safety (EH&S) with substantive revisions forwarded to the Assistant Vice President for Research and the Provost and Senior Vice President (PSVP).
-This OP will be reviewed again in 2021.
+REVIEW: This OP will be reviewed in December of every fourth year by the Assistant Vice President for Environmental Health & Safety (EH&S) with substantive revisions forwarded to the Assistant Vice President for Research and the Provost and Senior Vice President (PSVP).
+This OP will be reviewed again in 2025.

 1. The goal of the Health and Safety Program is to develop positive attitudes regarding

 safety among all members of the university community.
 It is essential that deans,

 directors, department heads, faculty, and staff supervisors take an active part in

 initiating preventive measures to control hazards associated with activities under